-- Detailing the citation under Criterion D for the subject site, the building is seen as a fine and highly intact representative example of a Post-War Modernist commercial building.
-The building demonstrates typical characteristics of a later postwar commercial building, including a strong horizontal emphasis and highly distinctive spandrels.
-These demonstrate important aspects of the Modernist style (Criterion D. - [36] Referring back to the Heritage Victoria Reference Tool D - [37] Is the building a fine example? - Does the building display a large range of characteristics that are typical in multi storey office buildings from this period?
-The citation notes the horizontal emphasis and the distinctive spandrels.
-Added to this, the building is set back from the street frontage and has a defined box like form.
-It lacks a three-dimensional quality because of a small site without a corner position.
-It also lacks an elevated ground floor.
-The setback from the street frontage is not substantial and as a result the entry plaza has limited potential, again due to the relatively small site.
-The three elements of the building which are typically characteristic of buildings from the period comprise the box like form, front setback, and horizontal emphasis with spandrels.
-Critically these elements are arranged together in a reasonably satisfactory way.
-The building's lower section with its unprepossessing ground floor surmounted by a carpark is a design shortcoming; this is exacerbated by the ground floor alterations.
-Furthermore, the rear of the building is unremarkable and bears little relationship with the front.
-While the building does display some characteristics typical of multi-storey office buildings of the period, the range displayed is limited and does not represent a 'large range'. - [39] Does the building display characteristics that are of a higher quality or historical relevance than are typical of multi-story office buildings?
-The citation identifies no such characteristics, advising that the building is representative rather then 'high quality'. - [40] Does the building display the principal characteristics of multi-storey office buildings in a way that allows this type of building be understood/appreciated?
-The citation advises that the building incorporates two characteristics that are typical within the Post-War Modernist style, that is the horizontal emphasis and spandrel panels.
+- [37] Detailing the citation under Criterion D for the subject site, the building is seen as a fine and highly intact representative example of a Post-War Modernist commercial building AND it reflects a style which was popular in the 1960s to the mid 1970s AND it demonstrates typical characteristics of a 1960s to mid 1970s structure including two adjacent grid like curtain walls (front and west sides) of dominant vertical mullions and piers with rows of aluminium framed glazing and opaque glass spandrels, as well as the use of materials such as opaque glass and aluminium cladding and window frames.
+These demonstrate important aspects of the Post-War Modernist style. - [38] Referring back to the Heritage Victoria Reference Tool D - [39] Is the building on the subject site a fine example? - [40] Does the building display a large range of characteristics that are typical in multi storey office buildings from this period?
+The citation notes the adjacent curtain glass walls and the use of characteristic materials (aluminium and opaque glass).
+The building complex also includes a small plaza on the street frontage and a colonnaded section on the ground floor, other identifiable characteristics of office buildings from the time.
+It lacks design rigour with the awkward projecting canopies and the box like built form is missing because of its cramped site.
+While the building does have some identifiable elements that are typically characteristic of buildings from the period, these elements do not represent a 'large range'. - [41] Does the building display characteristics that are of a higher quality or historical relevance than are typical of multi-story office buildings?
+The citation identifies no such characteristics, advising that the building is representative rather than 'high quality'. - [42] Does the building display the principal characteristics of the multi-storey office buildings in a way that allows this type of building to be easily understood/appreciated?
+The citation advises that the building incorporates two characteristics that are important within the Post-War Modernist style.
 The HGHR is silent on exactly what the Post-War Modernist style is.
 In architectural circles the term is not generally used and does not appear as a category in Richard Apperley et al, The Pictorial Guide to Identifying Australian Architecture.
-The accepted term for multi-storey office buildings of this genre is International Style.
+The accepted term for multi storey office buildings of this genre is International Style.
 This allows a distinction with contemporary office buildings in the Organic Style (for example the former Cinema Centre in Bourke Street) or the Brutalist style (for example the National Bank HQ in Bourke Street).
 I have provided an overview of the characteristics of the International Style in Appendix B of this report.
-In my view this building is neither a fine nor a notable example of this style.
-The building falls into a subset of the office buildings constructed on constrained sites where the architectural expression is limited to the street and sometimes the rear elevation.
-There are several examples of this type.
-The building at the subject site falls into a further sub-category where the architectural expression relies on a continuous masonry spandrel layered with an accompanying ribbon window.
-This arrangement worked particularly well on northern elevations where a recessed window arrangement facilitated an effective external shading while also providing a degree of architectural expression with little design effort.
-There are a number of examples falling within this sub-category.
-Identified examples comprise:
+The citation cites the building's curtain wall detailing and the use of materials as demonstrative of its significance.
+However, other important and critical aspects of the International Style, particularly the way the individual elements of the building's exterior are arranged, are missing in this example either because the building's design could not accommodate these characteristics, or they have been subsequently removed. - [43] In my view this building is not a fine example multi story office building design relating to the period under study.
+'Representative example' or 'typical example' would be more accurate descriptions.